KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/setup/README.md

 {% endhint %}

 {% hint style='working' %}
-Did you know you can perform common tasks such as copy and paste and navigate Atom using keyboard shortcuts?
+Did you know you can perform common tasks such as copy and paste and navigate VS Code using keyboard shortcuts?

 When working without a mouse, keyboard shortcuts will be faster than a trackpad.
 Open the [handy dandy keyboard shortcut reference in a new tab](/references/README.md) so you can refer to it easily!
 {% endhint %}